-- It’s fast and flexible but gives you less control over the data processing.
+- It’s fast and flexible but gives you less control over data processing.

 Software as a Service | SaaS

-Also known as the On-Demand Software SaaS services are hosted by a cloud service provider which are available to end-users over the internet, which means no additional software needs to be installed
+Also known as the On-Demand Software SaaS services are hosted by a cloud service provider which is available to end-users over the internet, which means no additional software needs to be installed

 Services provided by SaaS providers –

 - They provide business Services like ERP (Enterprise Resource Planning), CRM(Customer Relationship Management), billing, and sales.

 - Provides document management software that helps create, manage, and track electronic documents

 - Many e-mail services are provided by SaaS